Routing Patient Concerns

 Medical Doctor

-The problem isn’t recording concerns, it’s routing them.
+The problem isn’t recording verbal concerns, it’s routing them.

-They’re captured, but don’t reach the person who can resolve them.
+They’re captured, but don’t reach the person who can resolve them on time.

 WHY THIS IS HARD TO FIX